top of page

 IF YOUR RELATIVES ALREADY HAVE A MEDICARE PLAN AND WANT TO SHARE THAT INFORMATION WITH A FAMILY MEMBER, TRY THESE STEPS TO HELP GET YOU STARTED:

-1. The first thing you will want to accomplish is to determine which Medicare Plan they have.
+1. The first step is to determine which Medicare Plan they have.
 There are three ways you can do this.
 First, ask them to show you the Medicare card they use when they see a doctor.
-If it is the red, white, and blue card with their Medicare number and Parts A & B start dates, they have Original Medicare.
-If they show you a card from an insurance company with either HMO or PPO designations, they have a Medicare Advantage Plan.
+If it is the red, white, and blue card with their Medicare number and the start dates for Parts A & B, they have Original Medicare.
+If they show you a card from an insurance company with HMO or PPO designations, it is a Medicare Advantage Plan.

-2. Second, they should have a free www.mymedicare.gov account that will provide a history of their medical care and prescriptions.
+2. Second, they should have a free mymedicare.gov account that provides a history of their medical care and prescriptions.
 It will also show which insurance they are using.
 If they have never set this up on the www.medicare.gov website, you can assist them in setting one up.

 3. Lastly, you can call 1-800-MEDICARE.
 The Medicare representative will need your parent's permission to speak with you.
-They should be able to answer all your questions regarding which plan your parent has.
-This is important because once you set this up one time, you will always be able to assist your parent/relative anytime you need to speak with anyone at Medicare.
-And do not be nervous when calling, Medicare has done an excellent job of training their customer service agents and they are as nice as they are helpful.
+They should be able to answer all your questions about your parents' plan.
+This is important because once you set this up, you will always be able to assist your parent/relative whenever you need to speak with anyone at Medicare.
+And do not be nervous when calling; Medicare has done an excellent job training its customer service agents, and they are as courteous as they are helpful.

 4. Encourage your parents/relatives to stay socially engaged with friends, neighbors, and family members.
-Encourage them to participate in community activities, and maintain a strong support network.
-The worst ailment for an aging adult is the feeling of loneliness and depression..
+Please encourage them to participate in community activities and maintain a strong support network.
+The worst ailment for an aging adult is the feeling of loneliness and depression.

-5. If your relative has a Medicare Advantage plan you may want to look into changing to a Medicare Supplement plan shortly.
+5. If your relative has a Medicare Advantage plan, you may want to consider switching to a Medicare Supplement plan soon.
 There is less confusion and far less out-of-pocket costs with Medicare Supplement/Medigap plans.
-Call us if you need help understanding your options and we can happily work with you so you can choose the best plan for your family member.
+Call us if you need help understanding your options, and we can work with you to choose the best plan for your family member.

-6. Medicare Advantage health plans can change or they can be eliminated from year to year.
+6. Medicare Advantage health plans may change or be eliminated from year to year.
 Try to find an Independent Medicare Broker close to you and set up a consultation once you know which plan your relative/parents are enrolled in.
-Medicare Advantage Plans and Medicare Part D Prescription Drug Plans should be reviewed every year and this should happen during the Medicare Annual Enrollment Period (AEP) from October 15h - December 7th every year.
+Medicare Advantage Plans and Medicare Part D Prescription Drug Plans should be reviewed annually, during the Medicare Annual Enrollment Period (AEP) from October 15th to December 7th.

 7. Make a list of all of your parents' or relatives' Prescription Medications.
-Review them including the frequency and strength of their medicines.
-Also, be sure to ask what each medicine is for so that you can learn more about their healthcare.
+Review them, including the frequency and strength of their medicines.
+Also, be sure to ask what each medication is for so you can learn more about their care.

-8. Make a list of all of their Doctors, Dentists, and Health Care professionals.
+8. Please make a list of all their Doctors, Dentists, and Other Healthcare professionals.
 Email or leave your name, address, and contact information with each Doctor's office.
-Then, when you get a chance call the Doctor's office and introduce yourself and they can call your family members to verify you acting on their behalf whenever needed.
+Then, when you get a chance, call the Doctor's office and introduce yourself.
+They can then call your family members to verify that you are acting on their behalf as needed.

 9. Consider whether you’ll need to or be able to help your parents financially, how much, and for how long.
-Normally, adult children are not financially obligated to pay for their parents’ care.
+Typically, adult children are not financially obligated to pay for their parents’ care.

 SPECIFIC THINGS TO FOCUS ON WHEN YOU ARE LEARNING ABOUT MEDICARE?

-Help your parents or any other family member assess their current and potential future medical needs.
-Consider their ongoing health conditions, if they are currently taking prescribed medications, and any if they have been urged to take any tests or screenings soon as well as if any surgical procedures have been advised by any of their doctors.
+Assess the medical needs of your aging parents or other family members and help care for them.
+Consider their ongoing health conditions, whether they are currently taking prescribed medications, whether they have been advised to undergo tests or screenings soon, and whether any surgical procedures have been recommended by their doctors.

-DID YOU KNOW THAT MANY MEDICARE BENEFICIARIES HAVE LESSER COVERAGE THAN THERE CHILDREN WOULD WANT THEM TO HAVE.
+DID YOU KNOW THAT MANY MEDICARE BENEFICIARIES HAVE LESSER COVERAGE THAN THEIR CHILDREN WOULD WANT THEM TO HAVE?

-Medicare Advantage plans are famous for adding on benefits that are not covered by Original Medicare.
-If they currently have a Medicare Advantage plan, get a copy of the Summary of Benefits for that plan so you can easily understand the benefits and how they work.
-This is super important because the majority of Medicare Advantage Plans divide the benefits up by Quarters so a $2,000 Dental benefit most likely is $500 per quarter without the benefits rolling over to the next quarter.
+Medicare Advantage plans are known for adding benefits not covered by Original Medicare.
+If they currently have a Medicare Advantage plan, obtain a copy of the Summary of Benefits so you can easily understand the benefits and how they work.
+This is very important because most Medicare Advantage Plans divide benefits by Quarters, so a $2,000 Dental benefit is likely $500 per quarter, with benefits not rolling over to the next quarter.

 1. What are the health benefits offered/included with their current plan?